oasci/pitt-biosc1540-2024f/content/lectures/17/index.md

 # Lecture 17

-**Date:** Oct 29, 2024
+**Date:** Oct 31, 2024

-This final lecture in the MD series focuses on the analysis and interpretation of MD simulation data.
-We'll explore common analysis techniques and how to extract meaningful biological insights from simulation trajectories.
+This lecture delves into molecular docking and virtual screening, essential techniques in computational drug discovery.
+We'll explore the principles behind predicting ligand-protein interactions and how these methods are used to screen large compound libraries.
+The session will cover different docking algorithms, scoring functions, and strategies for improving virtual screening efficiency and accuracy.

 ## Learning objectives

 What you should be able to do after today's lecture:

-1. Describe common analysis techniques for MD trajectories, including RMSD and RMSF.
+1. Explain the basic principles of molecular docking and its role in drug discovery.
-2. Explain how to analyze protein secondary structure changes over a simulation.
+2. Describe different types of docking algorithms and their applications.
-3. Discuss methods for studying protein-ligand interactions in MD simulations.
+3. Discuss the concept of scoring functions in docking and their limitations.
-4. Interpret MD simulation results in the context of experimental data.
+4. Outline the process of virtual screening and its advantages in drug discovery.
-5. Identify key applications of MD simulations in studying biological systems.
+5. Compare and contrast structure-based and ligand-based virtual screening approaches.
-6. Critically evaluate the strengths and limitations of MD simulations in addressing biological questions.
+6. Interpret and evaluate the results of docking and virtual screening experiments.

 ## Readings